spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-ef/src/site/markdown/index.md

 [comment]: # (  POSSIBILITY OF SUCH DAMAGE.                                                  )

-# Docker : 2-node EventFlow
+# Ansible-Docker : 2-node EventFlow

-This fragment contains an empty EventFlow application only - Docker deployment details are contained in the application archive maven module.
+This fragment contains an empty EventFlow application only - Ansible-Docker deployment details are contained in the application archive maven module.